 There are a variety of reasons why your loved one may be refusing to shower.
 It might feel too vulnerable or scary for them, and declining vision or cognition can only increase that fear.

-Work with your loved one’s physician to determine what could be causing the resistance to showering.
+As with anything dealing with dementia, focus on working with your loved one’s physician to determine what could be causing the resistance to showering.
 It could be a mix of anxiety and depression, or it could be a part of their dementia progression.